greg-raven/Uncommon-Sense/_posts/2014-05-08-seeing-the-obvious.md

 tag: 'George Orwell'
 ---

-To see what is in front of one’s nose requires a constant struggle.
+To see what is in front of one's nose requires a constant struggle.